microsoft/onnxruntime/docs/genai/reference/config.md

 * **_top_p_**: Only includes the most probable tokens with probabilities that add up to `P` or higher.
 Defaults to `1`, which includes all of the tokens.
 Range is 0 to 1, exclusive of 0.

-* **_temperature_**: The temperature value scales the probability of each token so that probable tokens become more likely while less probable ones become less likely.
-This value can have a range  0 < `temperature` ≤ 1.
-When temperature is equal to `1`, it has no effect.
+* **_temperature_**: The temperature value scales the scores of each token so that lower a temperature value leads to a sharper distribution.

 * **_repetition_penalty_**: Discounts the scores of previously generated tokens if set to a value greater than `1`.
 Defaults to `1`.